OpenDataServices/flatten-tool/docs/unflatten.rst

 Metadata Tab
 ============

-Flattentool supports naming of a special sheetname (or Tab) in a spreadsheet to add data to the top level of the returned data structure.
+Flatten Tool supports naming of a special sheet (or Tab) in a spreadsheet to add data to the top level of the returned data structure.
 Currently it only supports output format JSON and the input format has to be XLSX.

 Example Usage
 -------------